mankai-chow/FuzzifiED.jl/docs/src/itensors.md

 ## Format conversion

-The `Sites` objects in `ITensors` can be converted to a QNDiags and Confs with the QNs extracted.
+The `Sites` objects in ITensor can be converted to a QNDiags and Confs with the QNs extracted.
 ```@docs
 QNDiagFromSites(sites :: Vector{Index{Vector{Pair{QN, Int64}}}})
 ConfsFromSites(sites :: Vector{Index{Vector{Pair{QN, Int64}}}}, sec_qn :: QN)
 ```
-Conversely, the  `Sites` objects in `ITensors` can also be generated from a set of diagonal quantum numbers
+Conversely, the  `Sites` objects in ITensors can also be generated from a set of diagonal quantum numbers
 ```@docs
 SitesFromQNDiag(qnd :: Vector{QNDiag})
 ```